davabdallah/AWS-Infrastructure-Capstone-Project/3. Create VM by Terraform/Readme.md

 **2\.
 Create the terraform files**

 - Create main file, you can find it here
+- Create Providers file, you can find it here
 - Create Variables file, you can find it here
+- Create tfvars file, you can find it here
 - Create Output file. you can find it here

 **3\.
 Deploy the VM**